SafeWinter/excel-vba-for-creative-problem-solving/Week5/Task-Grade Manager.md

 Assumptions/Premises

-- User will always place names and SID in first 2 columns, and we’ll assume that those will never be misspelled.
+- User will always place names and SID in **first 2 columns**, and we’ll assume that those will never be misspelled.
-- New assignment headings/labels will always be placed in the top row.
+- New assignment headings/labels will always be placed in the **top row.**
 - TAs will be able to modify their individual sheets and these will overwrite existing data.
 - Lab sections will always be in increments of 1 and continuous (no gaps).
-- Grades will always be on Sheet1 of the roster files
+- Grades will always be on **Sheet1** of the roster files
 - No new students will need to be added

 More details

-1. (INITIALIZATION) From the START PAGE, clicking on the button will create a new course, which involves the following (see introductory screencast for a demonstration):
+1. (INITIALIZATION) From the **START PAGE**, clicking on the button will create a new course, which involves the following (see introductory screencast for a demonstration):

-- You should create a file called “Grade Manager – SETUP.xlsm” that will perform the tasks below.
-There are only 2 files that the teacher needs to set up the course: 1) “Grade Manager – SETUP.xlsm” and 2) the course roster.
-These are the two files that your reviewers (other learners) will start with when they peer review your project.
+- You should **create a file** called “**Grade Manager – SETUP.xlsm**” that will perform the tasks below.
+There are only 2 files that the teacher needs to set up the course:
+  - 1. “Grade Manager – SETUP.xlsm” and
+    2. the course roster.
+  - These are the two files that your reviewers (other learners) will start with when they peer review your project.

-- Ask the user for the name of the course (e.g., “ECON 1001”) and creates a new directory (folder) for this course
+- **(DONE)** Ask the user for the name of the course (e.g., “**ECON 1001**”) and creates a new directory (folder) for this course
-- Asks the user to navigate to and select the preexisting folder where the new directory will be placed
+- **(DONE)** Asks the user to navigate to and select the preexisting folder where the new directory will be placed
-- Saves the file as something like “Grade Manager ECON 1001.xlsm” (NOTE: The “Grade Manager – SETUP.xlsm” file should therefore be unchanged, and can be used again for a different course.)
+- **(DONE)** Saves the file as something like “**Grade Manager ECON 1001.xlsm**” (NOTE: The “Grade Manager – SETUP.xlsm” file should therefore be unchanged, and can be used again for a different course.)
-- The START PAGE should be deleted (record a macro for how this is done, you may want to use Application.DisplayAlerts = False)
+- **(DONE)** The **START PAGE should be deleted** (record a macro for how this is done, you may want to use Application.DisplayAlerts = False)
-- The file path should be placed on the “Path” sheet of the main file, and this sheet should be hidden (you can start with it hidden; the subroutine does not need to hide it as long as it starts hidden)
+- **(DONE)** The **file path** should be placed on the “Path” sheet of the main file, and this sheet should **be hidden** (you can start with it hidden; the subroutine does not need to hide it as long as it starts hidden)
-- Asks the user to navigate to the roster file (in the correct format) for the course, which will then be imported into the “Roster” sheet of the Grade Manager.
+- **(DONE)** Asks the user to navigate to the roster file (in the correct format) for the course, which will then be imported into the “Roster” sheet of the Grade Manager.
-- Individual section files will then be created in a sub directory of the directory in which the Grade Manager file exists (these files might exist in a folder named something like “Section Rosters” or “Section Files”); the students are separated by section number into the section files.
+- **(DONE)** Individual section files will then be created in a sub directory of the directory in which the Grade Manager file exists (these files might exist in a folder named something like “**Section Rosters**” or “Section Files”); the students are separated by section number into the section files.
-- IMPORTANT: Both the A and B columns (name and SID numbers) should be imported into the section grade files!
+- **(DONE)** IMPORTANT: Both the A and B columns (name and SID numbers) should be imported into the section grade files!
-- You will need to do some tweaking around with the numbers in the CreateSection subroutine (HINT: You might want to iterate from minSection to maxSection for index i instead of 1 to nSections in the For… Next loops)
+- **(DONE)** You will need to do some tweaking around with the numbers in the CreateSection subroutine (HINT: You might want to iterate from minSection to maxSection for index i instead of 1 to nSections in the For… Next loops)
-- Each of the section files is then formatted; the user (teacher) can decide which assignments to add to each of the sheets
+- **(DONE)** Each of the section files is then **formatted**; the user (teacher) can decide which **assignments** to add to each of the sheets
-- This is the end of the initialization process
+- **(DONE)** This is the end of the initialization process

 2. (SYNCING) TAs should then be able to add grades to their individual section grade files.
 When needed, the teacher can import grades from the section files into the main Grade Manager file (this is known as syncing).
 Syncing involves the following:

-- Importing the first column of the files (the assignment headings) – this is necessary because adding grade items (see below) will change the headings in the section files but NOT in the main Grade Manager.
+- **(DONE)** Importing the first column of the files (the assignment headings) – this is necessary because adding grade items (see below) will change the headings in the section files but NOT in the main Grade Manager.
-- Grades from the individual students will be transferred, matched up with, and placed into the corresponding row in the main Grade Manager file.
+- **(DONE)** Grades from the individual students will be transferred, matched up with, and placed into the corresponding row in the main Grade Manager file.
-- Any preexisting data will be overwritten without warning (you can add warnings if you wish, but this is not a requirement).
+- **(DONE)** Any preexisting data will be overwritten without warning (you can add warnings if you wish, but this is not a requirement).

-3. (BACKUP)  You should have the ability to back up your roster file and your program should save the file as a new name that includes the current date (e.g., “Grade_Manager_ECON_1001_2-18-2018.xlsm” or similar).
+3. **(BACKUP)**  You should have the ability to back up your roster file and your program should save the file as a new name that includes the current date (e.g., “Grade_Manager_ECON_1001_2-18-2018.xlsm” or similar).
-4. (ADD GRADE ITEM)  Your Grade Manger must have the capability to add new grade items (columns) but it doesn’t need to be able to add students.
+4. **(ADD GRADE ITEM)**  Your Grade Manger must have the capability to add new grade items (columns) but it doesn’t need to be able to add students.

-- If a new grade item is added, then your file should place the new column in the proper place in all of the section files (but not the central Grade Manager project – that will be updated during the next sync).
+- **(DONE)** If a new grade item is added, then your file should place the new column in the proper place in all of the section files (but not the central Grade Manager project – that will be updated during the next sync).
-- (DELETE GRADE ITEM)  Your Grade Manager project needs to be able to delete columns of data from all sheets.
+- **(DONE)** (DELETE GRADE ITEM)  Your Grade Manager project needs to be able to delete columns of data from all sheets.
 I have not provided a screencast for doing this, but in Week 4 of Part 2 of the course, you will have done something similar.
 Also, the deleting columns is very similar to (but much easier than) the Add Grade Item portion (above).

-- (SEARCH AND REPLACE) Finally, your Grade Manager must have a search/replace tool that does the following
+5. (SEARCH AND REPLACE) Finally, your Grade Manager must have a search/replace tool that does the following

-- Allows the teacher to select the student from a drop-down list (combo box) as well as an assignment of interest (also selected from a combo box), and the program should display that grade.
+- **(DONE)** Allows the teacher to select the student from a drop-down list (combo box) as well as an assignment of interest (also selected from a combo box), and the program should display that grade.
-- Allows the teacher to select the student and assignment and replace the current grade with a new/updated score.
+- **(DONE)** Allows the teacher to select the student and assignment and replace the current grade with a new/updated score.
-- IMPORTANT:  I did not show you this in any of the screencasts, but if the teacher changes a score in the main Grade Manager file, the program also needs to make that change to the individual roster grade sheet.
+- **IMPORTANT**:  I did not show you this in any of the screencasts, but if the teacher changes a score in the main Grade Manager file, the program also needs to make that change to the individual roster grade sheet.
 You will need to come up with a solution for this part!